 Hobbies don’t have to be expensive or time-consuming.
 Actually, it’s better if they’re not.
 Experiment with some simple ones to start.
 Think back to activities you enjoyed when you were young.
 Painting, baking, or photography (with your phone) are all easy ones to start.

-I hope this list gives you some inspiration to start a new healthy habit.
-Start with one, and gain momentum as you master it.
+I hope this list gives you some inspiration for good habits to start.
+Begin with one or two, and gain momentum as you master them.

 Keep your eyes on the prize!